St. Helena city councilmembers open up in frank, sometimes difficult team-building exercise

 “They’re almost competing, in a way,” Dohring said.
 “Although we can elicit conversations and have information at a city council meeting, sometimes what’s done outside of the city council may undermine that in terms of the trust level that we have as a body.”

-“There’s probably three other people here that I do trust, simply because what I hear from them and what I see them do is consistent,” said Hall.
-“That inconsistency, that insincerity, creates a question of credibility.… Somehow we’ve got to get over the trust issue.”
+“There’s probably three other people here that I do trust, simply because what I hear from them and what I see them do is consistent,” Hall said during Friday's meeting.
+“That inconsistency, that insincerity, creates a question of credibility … Somehow we’ve got to get over the trust issue.”

 Hardy referred to “negative consequences both for the council and the community” when “one of us as an individual takes our views and our positions on an issue and articulates them primarily in an outside setting.”